ScienceParkStudyGroup/Intro-Google-Earth-Engine-lesson/index.md

 <h2 id="setup">Setup</h2>
 <p>
-To get access to Earth Engine, please fill out the form at signup.earthengine.google.com.
+To get access to Earth Engine, please fill out the form at <a href="signup.earthengine.google.com"> signup.earthengine.google.com</a>.
 You will receive an email titled "Welcome to Google Earth Engine" with instructions for getting started.

 {% comment%}
 CREDITS